fablabmade/madeinafablab-workshop-manual/07_business_planning.md

 ## Lean startup for hardware

-The traditional approach to start-ups and entrepreneurship in general has been shaken significantly by a number of books introducing the trend of the so-called Lean Startup.
+The traditional approach to start-ups and entrepreneurship in general has been shaken significantly by a number of books such as Business Model Revolution, introducing the trend of the so-called Lean Startup.

 To simplify, the Lean Startup provides a number of guiding principles and tricks that help finding out sooner if a product works and when is time to produce it.